Doing What We Ought To Be Doing Already: An Approach To World Suicide Prevention Day

 • Depression: we know that suicide is associated with depression, both treated and untreated.
 We know as well that treating depression significantly decreases the rate of suicide attempts and deaths by suicide.
 This is true for all ages, but depression is much more likely to be missed in children and adolescents, as it tends to look a lot different.
 Although children and teens with depression may have a depressed mood, they are often irritable or agitated.
 Sleep and appetite, commonly decreased in adults, may actually increase in younger individuals (see our blog on depression in kids for more).
 Finally, because each episode of depression, and especially each episode of untreated depression, worsens subsequent bouts with the illness, early detection and ample treatment is absolutely essential.
 To this end, we must aggressively detect depression if we are to make any progress in the battle against suicide.

 • Treatment of mood disorders: There is evidence that even with ample detection, adequate treatment of mood disorders can fall short of the existing standards of care.
-This is due to lack of access, reluctance to use antidepressants (especially after the addition of the black box warning), lack of available psychotherapy (or an unwillingness to participate in psychotherapy), and, of course, stigma.
+This is due to lack of access, reluctance to use antidepressants (especially after the addition of the black box warning), lack of available psychotherapy due to a severe national shortage of clinical mental health providers (or an unwillingness to participate in psychotherapy), and, of course, stigma.

 • Recognition, treatment, and education regarding substance use: A substantial proportion of suicides are associated with the abuse of substances (this doesn’t necessarily mean, however, that every death by suicide involving substances occurs among individuals who are addicted to those substances).
 Regardless, we need to be better at helping others understand that mixing substances with a low or angry mood disinhibits what might otherwise be the self-control to prevent self-harm and death.